Eugeniia/egolovina.github.io/README.md

 - **Winter School in Mathematical & Computational Biology** by the University of Queensland, 2-6 July 2018, Brisbane, Australia
 - **Enterprise & Innovation Workshop** by Centre for Innovation and Entrepreneurship at the University of Auckland, 7 & 13 March 2018, Auckland, NZ
 - **PhD Research Innovation & Commercialisation Course** by Centre for Innovation and Entrepreneurship at the University of Auckland, 9-10 November 2017, Auckland, NZ

 &nbsp;

+### **Honors/Awards**
+2022 - AWCBR Travel Grant by Neurological Foundation of New Zealand, New Zealand <br/>
+2021 - IET #PresentIn10 Competition Award (Healthy lives, Stage 1 winner) by Institution of Engineering and Technology (IET) <br/>
+2020 - University of Auckland Doctoral Scholarship by University of Auckland, New Zealand <br/>
+2019 - FMHS-PGSA Domestic/AUS Travel Grant by University of Auckland, New Zealand <br/>
+2017 - Liggins Institute Doctoral Scholarship by Liggins Institute, New Zealand <br/>
+2015 - 8th Thematic Intensive School Grant by Jaume I University, Spain <br/>
+2014 - 6th Thematic Intensive School Grant by Kocaeli University, Turkey <br/>
+2013 - 5th Thematic Intensive School Grant by Vienna University of Technology, Austria <br/>
+2013 - 7th General Intensive School Grant by University of Camerino, Italy <br/>

+&nbsp;